griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/05_understanding_tools.md

 ## Code Review
 Throughout this section, we've explored quite a bit about Griptape Tools.
 We learned how to import and use them, how they're structured, and what `methods` and `activities` are.
 You understand `schemas` and how they allow you to pass parameters to various `methods`.

-Before continuing, let's look at our app in its current state where you can send a prompt to the Pipeline and ask important questions, like how much time you have before my birthday (April 3rd).
+Before continuing, let's look at `test_tool.py` in its current state where you can send a prompt to the Pipeline and ask important questions, like how much time you have before my birthday (April 3rd).

 ```python title="test_tool.py" linenums="1"